 The Athens Marathon the Authentic was established to commemorate the historic run of Pheidippides, an Athenian soldier who ran from the battlefield at Marathon to inform his fellow Greeks that the battle had been won.

-Why is the ancient Greek man Pheidippides, the greatest runner in world history after whose exploits the concept of the marathon was created, remembered for running the 25 miles from Marathon to Athens rather than the distance from Athens to Sparta and back?
+Why is the ancient Greek man Pheidippides, the greatest runner in world history after whose exploits the concept of the marathon was created, remembered for running the 26 miles (42.195 km) from Marathon to Athens rather than the distance from Athens to Sparta and back?

 His much longer journey, as portrayed according to the historian Herodotus, called for Pheidippides running with a military message from Athens to Sparta and back again within an incredible three days.

 Just as in the other version of the story, which unaccountably gained more traction over the years, the military courier ran from the battlefield at Marathon, northeast of the Greek capital, and then collapsed and died afterward.
 This story has to do with the desperate days of the Persian invasion of Greece.

 Pheidippides’ “Marathon Run” was much more than 26 miles (42km)

 But the version which has Pheidippides traveling more than 300 miles asking for help from the Spartans after which he collapsed as any mortal would makes more sense.
 Just don’t tell any marathon organizers, who may take on an additional 273 miles to the distance that today’s marathoners have to endure to earn their medals.

 Everyone has always known this iconic figure as the man who tragically passed away in 490 BC after bringing the good news in the form of the word “Νενικήκαμεν!,” or “Victory!” to the citadel in Athens after the Persians had finally been defeated.